Kathy Jonas, Camp Director

 Jen Levi Gammill, Assistant Director

 After 7 years as a camper, I became a staff member in 2004—teaching swimming, waterskiing, waterfront head and Head Counselor until becoming Camp Walden’s Assistant Director in 2014.
-I studied Studio Art at Colorado College and now teach Art to students in grades Pre-Kindergarten through 4th.
-This is my 10th year in this position at Greens Farms Academy in Westport, CT.
+I studied Studio Art at Colorado College and taught Art to students in grades Pre-Kindergarten through 4th for the past 10 years at Greens Farms Academy in Westport, CT.
+This fall I will begin a new journey as Walden’s year-round Assistant Director.

 As long as I can remember Walden has been my summer home.
+This summer I shared this home with my 8 month old son James.
 Each summer I enjoy sharing with our campers the traditions and community that makes Walden special.
-Even after 20 years, I still count down the days until the first day of camp!
+Even after 21 years, I still count down the days until the first day of camp!

 —Jen Levi Gammill, email@example.com